Joan Waltemath: In the Absence of Grief

 February 19 - March 21, 2015

-JOAN WALTEMATH grew up on the Great Plains.
-Her abstract paintings focus on constructing spatial voids using harmonic progressions and non-traditional, reflective pigments in oils as well as drawings in diverse materials.
-Shown in New York, Chicago, Los Angeles, Portland, London, Basel, and Cologne, her work is in the collections of the Museum of Modern Art, the National Gallery of Art, and the Hammer Museum of Art, among others.
-She has written extensively on art and served as editor-at-large of the Brooklyn Rail since 2001.
-She taught at the IS Chanin School of Architecture of the Cooper Union from 1997 to 2010 and Princeton University since 2000.
-In 2010, she was appointed the Director of MICA’s Hoffberger School of Painting.
-She was named a Creative Capital grantee in 2012.
+JOAN WALTEMATH lives and works in New York City.
+Her works in oil on panel, graphite on mylar, mixed media on paper and sewn canvas employ materials for their connotative properties as well as their experiential potential.
+Her abstract paintings focus on constructing spatial voids using harmonic progressions and non-traditional, reflective pigments in oils.
+Her drawings on mylar and paper in diverse wet and dry materials have long been at the root of her artistic practice, serving as a means to map the development of her thinking.
+Shown in New York, Miami, Portland, Baltimore, London, Basel and Cologne, her work is in the collections of the Harvard University Art Museums, the National Gallery of Art, the Hammer Museum and the Museum of Modern Art among others.
+She is the recipient of numerous grants including Creative Capital, and the Pollack-Krasner award.
+She has written extensively on art and has served as an editor-at-large of the Brooklyn Rail since 2001.
+She taught at the IS Chanin School of Architecture of the Cooper Union from1997 to 2010 and at Princeton University.
+She is currently the Director of MICA’s LeRoy E. Hoffberger School of Painting.

 Carol Miller Frost